2acoin/2acoin-docs/api/rpc-api-error-conditions.md

 This error can happen when an address you supply is invalid, or the address field in your request is improperly formatted.

 **Solution:**
-First make sure that the address you are attempting to send to is a valid 99 character long TRTL address, or 236 character integrated address.
+First make sure that the address you are attempting to send to is a valid 98 character long GUNS address, or 235 character integrated address.
 Next, make sure that your request is properly formatted - for instance, in a SendTransaction request where you are sending from multiple addresses, the address field must be an array of strings, and the address field within the transfers array must be a single string.

 ## WRONG_AMOUNT / Wrong amount
 >**Possible Alternative Error:**